The audios of Andic and a media trial: the defense in a case that has never been secret

 No hay anuncios

-Several legal experts consulted by ARA agree that in media cases it is inevitable that the content of the investigation comes to light, but often the defense can also present its version of events and try to have a presence in public opinion.
-And more so if the accused ends up being tried by a jury.
+Several legal experts consulted by ARA agree that in media cases, it is inevitable that the content of the investigation comes to light, but often the defense can also present its version of events and try to have a presence in public opinion.
+Even more so if the accused ends up being tried by a jury.

 "Parallel trial"

-The criminal lawyer Carles Monguilod explains that in high-profile cases, a "parallel trial" often occurs, forcing defenses to adopt a "reactive" stance, also towards the jury.
-"The people who will judge will come contaminated and must hear alternatives to the accusatory narrative," he states.
+The criminal lawyer Carles Monguilod explains that in high-profile cases, a "parallel trial" often occurs, forcing defense teams to adopt a "reactive" stance, even towards the jury.
+"The people who will judge will be contaminated and must hear alternatives to the prosecution's narrative," he states.
 In this regard, he adds that the media and image defense being carried out by Jonathan Andic's legal team is also useful even if the case does not end up going to trial.
-"It's a way of defending their reputation," concludes Monguilod, recalling the image of the accused entering the courts handcuffed and surrounded by police.
+"It's a way of defending his reputation," concludes Monguilod, recalling the image of the accused entering the courts in handcuffs, surrounded by police.

 Cargando